 (see “Automotive Products”)

-Hungry for music (www.hungryformusic.com) distributes quality musical instruments to underserved children in the US & abroad.
-Buy reused instruments locally by searching online or in the phone book.
+Donate used musical instruments to Hungry for Music (hungryformusic.org), and they will distribute them to underserved children in the US & abroad.
+Buy reused instruments locally by searching online.

-According to MA Sanitary Code, it is illegal to dispose of sharps (hypodermic needles, syringes, lancets, & all other “sharps”) as trash.
+MA Sanitary Code states that it is illegal to dispose of sharps (hypodermic needles, syringes, lancets, & all other “sharps”) as trash.
 Never put a container full of sharps in your recycling bin.
-Collection programs are available in many towns; call your local Board of Health or see a listing of all the sharps programs in the state: www.mass.gov/eohhs/docs/dph//environmental/sanitation/medical-waste/needles-syringes-disposal.pdf Several mail-in disposal programs are available; check out earth911.com or search online for “sharps mail-in programs.”
-Stericycle is an example of a company that picks up sharps for safe disposal at businesses that generate sharps: 866-783-7422.
+Collection programs are available in many towns; call your Health Department or see a listing of all the sharps programs in the state, go to www.mass.gov and type “needle disposal” in the search bar.
+Sharps containers are available for purchase at pharmacies, and mail-in or pick up option is available.
+Several mail-in disposal programs are available; search online for “sharps mail-in programs.”
+Stericycle is an example of a company that picks up sharps for safe disposal from businesses that generate sharps: www.stericycle.com or 866-783-7422.

 Recycle through Terracycle (www.terracycle.com/en-US/brigades/nitrile-gloves-brigade.html).